Wedding Documentary Photography

 I don't shoot thousands of images.
 I learned this over 30 years ago when I worked in newspaper and magazine photojournalism to edit in the camera.
 This means you'll get the very best images of your special day in a way that captures the essence of what your day looked like through my lenses without having to look through hundreds, if not thousands of images.

-The goal in the work I produce as a wedding documentary photojournalist is to create authentic wedding imagery that not only tells the story of your day, but is also a tangible reminder of the emotions, feelings and details of your wedding day.
+The goal in the work I produce for each of my clients as a wedding documentary photojournalist is to create authentic wedding imagery that not only tells the story of your day, but also as a tangible reminder of the emotions, feelings and details of your wedding day.

 My approach and style is to be as unobtrusive as possible - meaning I won't ask you to pose for any photographs except for those you specify during the time I'm photographing your wedding day.
 Consider me as a guest to observe and capture each of the decisive moments that occur as they unfold before me.
 This is your day, not mine.
 I consider it a privilege to be a part of your marriage celebration.